 Through a process of annealing and hammering, very lifelike forms can be made from a plain sheet of copper plate.
 Where appropriate, all key joints are made using a specialist, hard solder, which makes a union stronger than the material itself.
 This enables the creation of a piece of sculpture, which may look light and fragile, but is in fact extremely resilient.

-The copper is intentionally left in its natural state, to benefit from the constant changing patinas, building up over many decades.
-This process allows the fountain to blend perfectly into a garden, integrating, without dominating.
+The copper is left in its natural state, to benefit from the constant changing patinas, which build up over many years.
+This process allows the fountain to age beautifully, without the need for maintenance.